8 Tips That Save Business Owners Money

 Don’t Be an Island

 Simply put: make friends.
 Network.
 Ask for help.
 The business community can be more supportive than you may think!
-Other small business owners are often prepared to share resources, advice and even clients.
+Other small business owners are often prepared to share resources, advice, and clients.
 Similarly, consider opportunities to help out other entrepreneurs—we build each other up.

 Outsource What You Can’t or Won’t Do